Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?

 To set up Google Analytics in WordPress, the first thing you’ll need to do is install the ExactMetrics plugin.

 Next, click on Choose File and navigate to where you saved the ExactMetrics ZIP file.
-Upload the ZIP file and then click Install Now.
+Upload the ZIP file and click Install Now.

 Once the installation is complete, click on Activate Plugin to use ExactMetrics.

-You should see ExactMetrics in your WordPress options on your left.
-To add Google Analytics, go to ExactMetrics, and then select Settings.
+You should now see ExactMetrics in your WordPress options on your left.

-Here you’ll see a wizard that will guide you through the setup process.
+Here, you’ll see a wizard that will guide you through the setup process.
 Click on Launch Setup Wizard.

 Select your website type and click Save and Continue.